-An ovulation test strip is supposed to predict when your fertile days are.
+An ovulation test is supposed to predict when your fertile days are.
 If you see two lines, it means your fertile days will happen in about 2-3 days.
 A single line means negative.

 If no lines show, it means an invalid result.
 When this happens, you have to repeat the test.

-How to Read Ovulation Test Strips
+How to Read Ovulation Dip Test?

 A positive result shows two lines.
 On the other hand, you only see one line if your result is negative.

 Ovulation Dip Tests are Getting Darker.
 What Does This Mean?

 If your ovulation test turns darker, it’s a sign of an LH surge.
 At this time, you can start having sex to get pregnant.

 Is Monitoring Cervial Mucus are Reliable Way to Check Ovulation?

 Cervical mucus is a type of vaginal discharge during non-period days.